 Real Tennis has its origins in Europe during the Middle Ages.
 Though tennis is traditionally thought of as the game of kings, early records show that it was widely played among the French clergy.
 It is thought the monastic style buildings lent themselves to games played within the quadrangles and games that utilised the walls.
 The balls were first made from the monks’ discarded robes.
 Among the English kings Henry VII, Henry VIII, Charles I and Charles II and James II are all known to have played, with Henry VIII being responsible for the Royal court, which still exists at Hampton Court Palace.

 The Real Tennis World Championship is the longest running continuous world championship of any sport.
 Australian Robert Fahey, a former RMTC professional, is the current world champion.
-Rob successfully defended his title in May 2010 at the RMTC for the tenth time since first winning it in 1994.
-Rob has gone on to retain the World Champion title since, with his win against Steve Virgona at Queen’s Club London in 2012.
-Our game has since 2001 also conducted the World Tennis Doubles Championship.
-This event was held at the RMTC in February 2011; Rob Fahey and Steve Virgona successfully defended their title for the fourth time, defeating Julian Snow (a winner of the inaugural event) and Ben Matthews.
+Rob successfully defended his title in May 2014 at the RMTC against Camden Riviere.
+Our game has since 2001 also conducted the World Tennis Doubles Championship, which our club has also been fortunate to host in 2014.

 We are also fortunate to have hosted the womens world championship in 2011, where Claire Vigrass won her first championship.
-Claire is the current women’s world champion and continues to raise the bar, regularly competing against men and a true ambassador for women’s tennis..
+Claire is the current women’s world champion (2015) and continues to raise the bar, regularly competing against men and a true ambassador for women’s tennis.

 T: +61 (3) 9429 9788